 I appeal to you therefore, brothers, by the mercies of God, to present your bodies as a living sacrifice, holy and acceptable to God, which is your spiritual worship.

-To “worship in spirit and in truth” (Jn 4:24) is directly equivocal to living a selfless and holy life.
-For to be authentically selfless only flows from the shattering recognition of the mercy of God; and to be truly holy is to be wholly true – which is to be without mixture in one’s dealings before the eyes of He who is all-knowing.
+To “worship in spirit and in truth” (Jn 4:24) is seen in a selfless and holy life; to be authentically selfless only flows from the shattering recognition of the mercy of God; and to be truly holy is in a sense to be wholly true – which is to be without mixture in one’s dealings before the eyes of He who is all-knowing.

 “The truly religious man does everything as if everything depends on himself, and then leaves everything as if everything depended on God.”